-Some of these places may even have a special meaning to that couple.
+Some of these places might even have a special meaning for them.
 Maybe that’s the place where they met, or maybe that’s the place where they dreamed of going together as a couple.

-It’s easy to forget this when we focus our attention in the beauty of the physical space, such as the floral arrangements or the decorations of the “wedding.”
+It’s easy to forget this when we focus so much of our attention on the beauty of the physical space, such as the floral arrangements or the decorations of the “wedding.”

-This is the reason why the Church requires that the ceremony be held in a proper space; a Catholic parish.
+This is the reason why the Church requires that the ceremony be held in a proper space: a Catholic parish.

 Christ, who honored the wedding at Cana with his presence, is also present in the Eucharist when the wedding ceremony takes place inside the church.